swayamjaiswal7/swayamjaiswal/README.md

 - 👋 Hi, I’m @swayamjaiswal7
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...data science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...statistics and programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...data science projects
+-
-- 📫 How to reach me ...
+- 📫 How to reach me ...mail me on swayamjaiswal77@gmail.com

 <!---
 swayamjaiswal7/swayamjaiswal7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.